 When you see a Kookaburra take it as a sign of good luck: your day is about to become much better!

-Native to Australia, this medium-sized bird is immediately recognizable by its distinct call, which sounds like loud, echoing laughter.
+Native to Australia, this medium-sized fascinating bird is immediately recognizable by its distinct call, which sounds like loud, echoing laughter.
 To be greeted with such exuberance can turn anyone’s day around – and it’s made even more special because the kookaburra rarely shows itself.

 The kookaburra’s call has often been likened to human laughter, which explains why the kookaburra has long been associated with good humor and joy.